-Christine Walley is an Associate Professor of Anthropology at MIT.
+Christine Walley is Professor of Anthropology at MIT.
 She received a Ph.D. in anthropology from New York University in 1999.
 Her first book Rough Waters: Nature and Development in an East African Marine Park (Princeton University Press, 2004) was based on field research exploring environmental conflict in rural Tanzania.
 Her current project Exit Zero uses family stories to examine the long-term impact of deindustrialization in the United States.
 It includes an award-winning book with University of Chicago Press (2013) as well as a documentary film made with director Chris Boebel.
 Chris Walley and Chris Boebel are also the co-creators and co-instructors of the documentary film production and theory class DV Lab: Documenting Science Through Video and New Media.

 Exit Zero Project